ev3dev/ev3dev.github.io/news/_posts/2020-03-11-ev3dev-stretch-r3-release-candidate.md

 - Programs started with `brickrun` run with higher priority
 - [A few small Linux kernel driver fixes](https://github.com/ev3dev/ev3dev-kpkg/blob/38fe00a2ad385679559f7a2a3069c36fa93bc707/ev3dev-ev3/changelog#L1-L7)
 - Fix bitmap fonts on Raspberry Pi
+- Updated ev3dev-lang Python and Java libraries (changed in 2020-03-23 image)

 If all goes well, this will become the new main download in a few weeks.